Bob, Alice, and Chuck are in the middle of an epic journey to beat the Big Bad

 - Lampshaded on the "Cousin Gerard" episode Everybody Loves Raymond when Ray goes across the street to his parents house to ask them if he's like his annoying cousin.
 Ray's brother Robert calls him out on his always coming over to bother them about his problems: "Because no one else is really important, are they, Raymond?
 What do you think, we're just hanging on hooks over here waiting for you to stop by?"
 After Ray leaves, Robert cracks: "All right, break's over.
 Everybody back on the hooks!"

-- This is pretty much canon in just about every single video game with a player-character-driven storyline.
-The heroes go off on whatever side-quest they want, while villains, hapless NPCs needing "urgent" help, even other player-character heroes (such as the massive casts of many Final Fantasy games) sit back and twiddle their collective thumbs.
-Also, however imminent the threat, or time-critical the problem is said to be, until you trigger the plot it will wait - and even then, unless there's an on-screen timer counting down the seconds it'll still wait.
-However, there are some notable exceptions.
+- The trope Take Your Time is more-or-less the videogame-medium-specific variety of this trope.
+In nearly every game with a player-character-driven storyline, the heroes can go off on whatever side-quests they so choose as villains, hapless NPCs needing "urgent" help, and even other player-character heroes (such as the massive casts of many Final Fantasy games) sit back and twiddle their collective thumbs.
+It doesn't matter how imminent the threat or time-critical the problem is said to be; so long as the player never enters the villain's lair or uses that plot-critical item, the danger will wait around for you to come stop it.
+And even then, unless there's an Exact Time to Failure, you can draw out the climactic battle/chase to absurd lengths.

 - Persona 3 and Persona 4 avert this in a very simple manner: you play through almost every day of the timeline in which they take place, with key events happening at various points along the calendar.
 It's made clear that everyone involved has their own lives and aren't just waiting on you to move the plot along.